maintenance

 Step 1: Clear Visible Grounds

-2. Work around the entire circumference
+2. Work your way around the entire circumference

 Step 2: Use Vacuum